-I. EQUAL EMPLOYMENT OPPORTUNITY
+EQUAL EMPLOYMENT OPPORTUNITY

-Delaware's Fair Employment Practices Act ("FEPA") prohibits employment discrimination on the basis of race, color, age, religion, sex, national origin, genetic information or marital status.
-FEPA is modeled after the federal equal opportunity laws and governs employers employing four or more persons within Delaware.
+Delaware's Discrimination in Employment Act (DEA) prohibits employment discrimination on the basis of race, color, age, religion, sex (including pregnancy), sexual orientation, national origin, genetic information, or marital status.
+DEA is modeled after the federal equal opportunity laws and governs employers employing four or more persons within Delaware.
 Delaware permits employees who work for employers with four or more employees to sue in Delaware's Superior Court after the exhaustion of administrative remedies, including receipt of a Delaware Right to Sue notice.
-FEPA is the exclusive remedy for state employment discrimination claims.
-FEPA further clarifies that an employee is barred from bringing suit based on the same alleged unlawful discriminatory employment practice in both federal and State court, but rather must select one forum or the other.
+DEA is the exclusive remedy for state employment discrimination claims.
+DEA further clarifies that an employee is barred from bringing suit based on the same alleged unlawful discriminatory employment practice in both federal and state court, but rather must select one forum or the other.

-Delaware prohibits discrimination against handicapped persons under its Handicapped Persons Employment Protection Act ("HPEPA").
+Delaware prohibits discrimination against handicapped persons under its Handicapped Persons Employment Protections Act (HPEPA).
 HPEPA governs employers with 15 or more employees.

-II.
 HIRING

 Medical Exams.
-Under HPEPA, employers are prohibited from requiring a prospective employee to undergo a medical examination unless an offer of employment, conditioned upon passing the exam, is outstanding.
+Under HPEPA, employers are prohibited from requiring a prospective employee to undergo a medical examination unless an offer of employment conditioned upon passing the exam is outstanding.